PM preaches ‘hard work’ to get Pakistan through ‘difficult time’

 He then described the winding journey of the project over the years, from 1997 to present.
 “We were supposed to make this venue a place to visit for international and local visitors,” he said.
 He also then spoke about the alleged graft in the project, but did not go into specifics.

 He said he was told that Rs900 million worth of white granite was planned to be imported from Italy for the monument.
 “I asked the reason for it.
-He said the creation of Pakistan could not highlighted without importing that granite.
+The officer concerned said the creation of Pakistan could not be highlighted without importing that granite.
 I told him we have financial issues and have several projects to undertake.
-Should we spend Rs90 crore on this thing?
+Should we spend Rs900 million on this thing?
 But he had no answer.
 But he said we have given an order.
-But I ordered that this stone will not be imported.
+But I reminded him to follow my order that this stone will not be imported.
 He lodged my complaint with someone else.”

 He described the contractor as a “fraud”.
-“He had no experience but he was given the contract without bidding,” he lamented.
+“He had no experience but he was given the contract without bidding,” the PM lamented.

 He said he was at the project again after years but it was still in “ruins”.
 “I will talk about it when the IMF agreement reaches its conclusion.
 But I want to talk about the historical place that how billions of Pakistan rupees were misappropriated.”